 There’s something about a Smashburger.
 They have this crusty, griddled outside and they’re tender & juicy, inside.
 If you love Smashburger, you’re going to love these Copycat Smashburgers Home Style.

 I’ve used these Copycat Smashburgers Home Style in my Taphouse Salad; they’re just one component of a fabulous salad with gorgeous greens, Slow Roasted Tomatoes, Pan Roasted Mushrooms & Onions and a Sweet Sorghum Vinaigrette.
 (Links are at the bottom of the page.)
 But of course, Copycat Smashburgers Home Style are just as good on their own!

 About my Copycat Smashburgers Home Style:

-The founder of the Smashburger chain hasn’t been shy about giving up his secrets: start with 1/3 pound of good Angus 80/20 ground beef, make it into a loosely packed ball.
-Place on a hot, buttered griddle for about 10 seconds, cover with a piece of parchment, then smash it with a special metal form, holding it in place for 10 seconds.
+The founder of the Smashburger chain, Tom Ryan, hasn’t been shy about giving up his secrets: start with 1/3 pound of good Angus 80/20 ground beef, make it into a loosely packed ball.
+Place on a hot, buttered griddle, covered with a piece of parchment, then smash it with a special metal form, holding it in place for 10 seconds.